Consistency proof of a fragment of PV with substitution in bounded arithmetic

-The intuition behind the proof of Substitution I is explained as follows.
+The intuition underlying the proof of Substitution I is explained as follows.
 The na\"ive method, which uses induction on the length of $\sigma$, is ineffective.
-This is because an assumption of the last inference of $\sigma$ may be used an assumption of another inference; thus, it may not be a conclusion of $\sigma_1$, which is obtained from $\sigma$ by removing the last inference.
-Thus, it would not be possible to apply the induction hypothesis to $\sigma_1$.
-Making all assumptions conclusions requires us to increase the length of $\sigma_1$ from $\sigma$ by duplicating the inferences from which the assumptions are derived.
+This is because an assumption of the last inference of $\sigma$ may be used as an assumption of another inference; thus, it may not be a conclusion of $\sigma_1$, which is obtained from $\sigma$ by removing the last inference.
+Therefore, it is not possible to apply the induction hypothesis to $\sigma_1$.
+To transform all the assumptions into conclusions, it is necessary to increase the length of $\sigma_1$ from $\sigma$ by duplicating the inferences from which the assumptions are derived.
 Therefore, induction cannot be used on the length of $\sigma$.